pubnub/pubnub-mcp-server/resources/sdk_docs/go_files.md

 ### Returns

 PublishFileMessageResponse:
-- Timetoken: int64 (timetoken when the message was published)
+- Timetoken (int64): Timetoken when the message was published.

+Last updated on Oct 29, 2025